 Does social media make your brain hurt?
 Here's a sure-fire guide to Instagram marketing for clients that will have them hero worshipping you in no time!

-You also used to be able to use apps which quickly follow and unfollow people to get brand awareness.
-However, Instagram is now trying to minimise spammers and have created algorithms which will pick up on accounts that have too much activity in short periods of time, so using these apps now must be done with caution!
-But more on that to come.
+- Using apps to quickly follow and unfollow people to get brand awareness - Instagram will pick up on accounts that have too much activity in short periods of time, so using these apps must be done with caution!

-In addition to these challenges, now every person and their dog (literally) is on Insta and it is more difficult to get brand awareness.
+Every person and their dog (literally) is on Insta and it can be pretty difficult to get brand awareness.
 However, if you have the right formula you can definitely still use Instagram as a powerful marketing tool for yourself or your clients.
 You just need to follow a few easy steps which I will take you through.

 Make Sure You Have the Foundations Right